-Underlying ETFs use a "passive" investment strategy and seek to replicate the performance of a market index.
+Underlying ETF Risk (AXS Astoria Inflation Sensitive ETF).
+The Fund expects to invest in Underlying ETFs.
+Many Underlying ETFs use a "passive" investment strategy and seek to replicate the performance of a market index.
 Such Underlying ETFs do not take defensive positions in volatile or declining markets their shares may trade below net asset value.
 While some Underlying ETFs seek to achieve the same return as a particular market index, the performance of the Underlying ETF may diverge from the performance of the index.
 Some Underlying ETFs are actively managed ETFs and do not track a particular index which indirectly subjects an investor to active management risk.
 An active secondary market in an Underlying ETF's shares may not develop or be maintained and may be halted or interrupted due to actions by its listing exchange, unusual market conditions or other reasons.
-There can be no assurance that an Underlying ETF's shares will continue to be listed on an active exchange.
-In addition, shareholders bear both their proportionate share of an Underlying Fund's expenses and, indirectly, the Underlying ETF's expenses, incurred through the Fund's ownership of the Underlying ETF.
+There can be no assurance that an Underlying ETF's shares of an Underlying ETF's expenses, incurred through the Fund's ownership of the Underlying ETF.
 Because the expenses and costs of an Underlying ETF are shared by its investors, redemptions by other investors in the Underlying ETF could result in decreased economies of scale and increased operating expenses for such Underlying ETF.
 These transactions might also result in higher brokerage, tax or other costs for the Underlying ETF.
 This risk may be particularly important when one investor owns a substantial portion of the Underlying ETF.
 There is a risk that Underlying ETFs in which the Fund invests may terminate due to extraordinary events.
 For example, any of the service providers to Underlying ETFs, such as the trustee or sponsor, may close or otherwise fail to perform their obligations to the Underlying ETF, and the Underlying ETF may not be able to find a substitute service provider.
 Also, certain Underlying ETFs may be dependent upon licenses to use various indexes as a basis for determining their compositions and/or otherwise to use certain trade names.
 If these licenses are terminated, the Underlying ETFs may also terminate.
 In addition, an Underlying ETF may terminate if its net assets fall below a certain amount.